My Garden - Before And After

-As you've probably figured out for yourself, the tough times seem to have a way of bringing about the most incredible growth in a person, and that's certainly been the case for me.
+As you may have figured out for yourself, tough times have a way of bringing about the most incredible growth in a person - at least that's been the case for me.

 Tough times can be good for a garden, too

-Here's the reverse view of the sheet mulch from three years before...
+Here's the reverse view of that initial sheet mulch.